Cjreynol/PyTimer/README.md

 # PyTimer

-A timer application for macOS, currently with only stopwatch functionality.
+A timer application for macOS, with stopwatch and split tracking functionality.

 ## Running PyTimer